 This can happen when your lure first hits the water.
 When you turn the handle on the reel to engage the line, it catches on the top of the spool (see diagram).To eliminate this make sure you clip that bail arm over manually and pull the line tight.
 More importantly, make sure there’s no loop, job done.

 If you make a habit of this I’m sure your wind knot dilemma will almost end for good.

 Is my reel the problem for getting wind knots?

-This is one of the main reasons why I was experiencing a fair few wind knot before I worked out what the problem was, my reel.
-Apart from the Bassmans reel being £600 more than mine, I had noticed the line lay of his reel was absolutely perfect.
-Whereas, mine, there was an angle to the line lay on the spool. this would mean the line would sometime throw out wound line to early.
+This is one of the main reasons why I was experiencing a fair few wind knots before I worked out what the problem was, my reel.
+Apart from my mate’s reel being £600 more than mine, I had noticed the line lay of his reel was absolutely perfect.
+Whereas, mine, there was an angle to the line lay on the spool. this would mean the line would sometimes throw out wound line too early.
 This would definitely cause a wind knot….a bad wind knot.

 If you look in the pic you can see the line lay on my cheapo Shimano Exage

 Well as far as lure fishermen go this is almost a no-brainer.
 For standard bait fishing on the beach, most anglers would opt for a 12-15-foot rod with a precision multiplier.
 Abu and Diawa have pretty much been the leading multipliers over the years, although Penn has some serious reels to their arsenal.